guestOS/guestOS/README.md

 This is the fork of the [Cocotron](https://github.com/cjwl/cocotron) project by Christopher Lloyd, primarily targeted at open-source platforms (Linux, FreeBSD etc).
 Aimed at becoming an alternative to Qt and Gtk for these plaforms.
 And built with [Ethical Design](https://ind.ie/ethical-design/) principles in mind.

+Also a notable difference from the original Cocotron project is that while Cocotron tried get away with minimal dependencies, we will try to reuse as much code as possible, adding as many dependencies as necessary.

 ## Scope

 The scope of the project is limited to Darwin stack implemetation, without any unnecessary additions.
 For exaple while [CoreObject](http://coreobject.org) seems really nice, we are still going to stick with CoreData.